-Standard format Corrected error counter and Corrected error counting describe the standard format for counting errors.
+It is IMPLEMENTATION DEFINED whether counting is done by software or hardware.
+Standard format Corrected error counter and Corrected error counting describe an optional standard hardware mechanism for counting errors.

 3.1.3 Other sources of error and warnings

 Other sources of error and warning are possible in a system.
 Within the ARMv8-A architecture these are signaled to a PE using an error recovery or fault handling interrupt.